pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert copy._modified_on_ == world._modified_on_
     assert copy.history == world.history

-The signature of this method is the same as the aggregate event method of the same name, so that when reconstructing an aggregate a list that starts with a snapshot and continues with the subsequent domain events can be treated in the same way as a list of domain events that starts with the first aggregate event.
+The signature of this method is the same as the domain event object method of the same name.
+When reconstructing an aggregate, a list that starts with a snapshot and continues with the subsequent domain event objects can be treated in the same way as a list of all the domain event objects of an aggregate.
 This is used in the application `repository <application.html#repository>`_.

 Classes
 =======

 .. automodule:: eventsourcing.domain
+    :show-inheritance:
+    :member-order: bysource
+    :members:
+    :special-members:
+    :exclude-members: __weakref__, __dict__

+.. automodule:: eventsourcing.utils
     :show-inheritance:
     :member-order: bysource
     :members: